lief-project/LIEF/doc/sphinx/extended/assembler/index.rst

           call a_custom_function;
         "#);

-In this example, ``a_custom_function`` is not defined so the assembler engine does not know how to resolve it and raises this error:
+In this example, ``a_custom_function`` is undefined, so the assembler engine cannot resolve it and raises the following error:

 .. code-block:: text